 RANK ON PREVIOUS LIST: 30TH

-The World Touring Car Championship has fallen very far over the past couple years, but they’re at least trying to get some viewership and entries back, with the reintroduction of the famous Guia Race of Macau and some new gimmicks such as rallycross-style Joker Laps.
+The World Touring Car Championship fell during its last couple years, but it made a few attempts to get the crowd back before its merger with TCR in 2018 such as the reintroduction of the famous Guia Race of Macau and some new gimmicks such as rallycross-style Joker Laps.
 But back to Macau, it’s a twisty hillside circuit with a few full speed highway sectors.
 Over the top of one of these hills was where the field would epic fail in 2013.

 During the race, Tom Chilton suffered an exhaust failure on his Chevrolet Cruze and stalled the car at Maternity.
 Local driver Eurico de Jesus, in a Honda Accord, rounded the blind turn and, unsighted, plowed into the back of Chilton.
 Franz Engstler stopped his BMW 320 on the track’s outside, and so did Yvan Muller in his Cruze.
 Macanese driver Felipe de Souza in a Cruze, Hong Konger Charles Ng in a BMW, and Macanese Henry Ho in another BMW all piled in to Muller and Engstler, and the red flag was waved.